 The rules to make it work for us are:

 - We trust our team.
-As a legal counsel, it is tempting to take care of everything legal at our company.
+As a legal counsel, it's tempting to take care of everything legal.
 Most of us have earned their stripes working in a law firm, where doing whatever it takes to serve the client is the norm.
 Running a successful legal department means giving a dose of autonomy to colleagues who have little to no legal background.
 Our role as a legal counsel is to educate our staff on legal matters.
 If we do all the heavy-lifting for our colleagues, they will learn nothing and will become dependent on our continuous presence and availability.
 Underinvesting in our staff's legal education will come back to bite us in the long run.

 - We are always on standby.
 We trust our team, but we are always on standby if they need help.
 Our staff must be comfortable asking questions to the legal team.
 The only rule is that those questions must be in writing.

 - We maintain a simple intake process.
 We have an intake process in place to deal with ordinary and extraordinary requests.
-The process is as simple as sending an email to a dedicated email address.
-If operations people send an email to us directly (which happens), we forward the email to the dedicated email address, with the requestor in copy, with a reminder that they should comply with the intake process if they want their request to be taken on board faster next time around.
+The process is as simple as sending an email to a dedicated email address or posting a message in a Slack channel.
+If operations people send an email to us directly (which happens), we forward the email to the dedicated email address, with the requestor in copy, and reminding them about the proccess.

 - We are not a "forward-me-anything" chatbot 🤖.
 All of our people have role-based access to our contract management tool.
 So they are fully equipped to retrieve the right information by themselves.
 If they have trouble in finding what they need, they are invited to lodge an access request directly in our contract management tool.
 We never send documents over by email if requested.
 We just let the requestor know that the information is directly accessible from our contract management tool.